Character Classes

 Study Mark

 Sneaks excel at sizing-up their marks.
-As an action, a Sneak can make a sense emotions check on a character within eyesight that they can see clearly.
+As an action, a Sneak can make a read emotions check on a character within eyesight that they can see clearly.
 The DL is 10+ the level of the mark.
 On a success, the sneak determines the level and class of the mark.
-Additionally, the Sneak adds his Filch score to all future Influence and Subterfuge checks made against the mark until he fails a check against them in the same day.
+Additionally, the Sneak adds their Filch score to all future Influence and Subterfuge checks made against the mark unless they fail a check against them, at which point the bonus is lost.

 On a near success, they learn the level or the class of their mark, their choice, and do not gain the Filch bonus against the mark.
 This can only be performed once per person.
 The sneak should maintain a list of successful and failed marks.
 Upon gaining a level, a sneak can then re-attempt any previously failed mark checks.